The Boundedness of the (Sub)Bilinear Maximal Function along "non-flat" smooth curves: Introduction

 \subsection{Main ideas; relevance}

 As already mentioned earlier, our approach of the maximal operator $M_{\G}$ is developed along a natural correspondence with the singular integral approach associated to the bilinear Hilbert transform $H_{\G}$.
-For the remaining part of this section, in order to convey transparency to our reasonings, we will keep our presentation at an \emph{informal level}.
+For the remaining part of this section, in order to make our reasoning transparent, we will keep our presentation at an \emph{informal level}.

 The philosophy behind our approach relies on the following observation:

 The bilinear Hilbert transform $H_{\G}$ can be written as

 where here $\rho_j(t)=2^j\,\rho(2^j t)$ for a suitable $\rho\in C^\infty_0(\R)$ with $\supp \rho \subseteq\{t\in\R|\frac{1}{4}<|t|<1\}$ and obeying the \emph{mean zero condition}